1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - The Duc de Chevreuse was at Bothmer and Essel.

-- At Bremervörde, M. de Villemeur for the French and Lieutenant-General Spörcken for the Hanoverians agreed that the first Hanoverian troops would march on September 20 and the last on September 28.
+- At Bremervörde, M. de Villemeur for the French and Lieutenant-General Spörcken for the Hanoverians agreed that the first Hanoverian troops would evacuate Stade on September 20 and the last on September 28.

-- Prince Ferdinand, who had been sent from Thuringia by Frederick II to clear the region of Halberstadt from French troops, reached Eisleben with 6 bns, 11 sqns and 4 heavy pieces.
+- Prince Ferdinand, who had been sent from Thuringia by Frederick II to clear the region of Halberstadt of French troops, reached Eisleben with 6 bns, 11 sqns and 4 heavy pieces.

 On September 17